 I find this tool crucial to sorting through the confusion.
 List out all the facts and details.
 Things are fuzzy in your head and much clearer on paper.
 List all the details and the right direction might become clear.

-Tool #2: Analyze Your Bad Decisions
+Tool #2: Analyze Your “Not so Great” Decisions

 Tool #3: Set a Deadline

 If there isn’t already a deadline, set one right away.
-Deadlines channel your creative problem solving abilities.
+Deadlines channel your creative problem-solving abilities.
 They force productivity which eliminates indecision.

 Tool #4: Error on the Side of Courage